standardhealth/cimpl-doc/docs/cimpl6Reference.md

 In the above example, the field `Foo` is _required_ to include `1` `PhysicalActivityLevel`.

-!!! note "As of CIMPL 6.0, the use of the `Includes` keyword for specifying inclusions subclasses or properties is now obsolete and discouraged for use."
+>**Note:** "As of CIMPL 6.0, the use of the `Includes` keyword for specifying inclusions subclasses or properties is now obsolete and discouraged for use."

 For example, the following statement block is no longer supported.